 All visas go hand in hand with your passport; you can think of your passport as your “visa holder.”

-There are two over-arching categories of visas that apply to any country:
+There are 2 over-arching categories of visas that apply to any country:

 - Non-immigrant visas (meaning you do not become a citizen of that country)